How to Use Arborvitae in Landscaping: Ideas, Spacing & Top Varieties

 Landscaping Uses:

-Ideal as a small, tidy foundation plant that stays naturally well-shaped
+Ideal as a small, tidy foundation plant that keeps its shape without pruning

 Great for edging pathways or defining borders with consistent structure